apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.port</code></td>
   <td>(random)</td>
   <td>
     Port for the YARN Application Master to listen on.
+This is used for communicating with the executors.
   </td>
 </tr>
 <tr>